maximbilan/UIAlertController-Customization/README.md

 I know it doesn’t math Apple design flow, but maybe someone will come in handy for resolving different tasks.

 The first, how to add some image.
-UIAlertController or UIAlertAction has not public methods for this, but you can do this via setValue for key ‘image’.
+UIAlertController or UIAlertAction has not public methods for this, but you can do this via setValue for key ‘<i>image</i>’.
 For example:

 <pre>
 alertAction.setValue(UIImage(named: "image1.png"), forKey: "image")